 Whether it’s a Valentine’s Day celebration, or if you’re looking to just spoil your S.O, this romantic dinner for two is for you!
 A beautiful bucatini all’Amatriciana and chocolate meringue nests it’s all you need for a great celebration!

 Happy almost Valentine’s Day!
-I must admit, I’m not one to celebrate Valentine’s Day BUT I am however one to host a kick ass romantic dinner for two for hubby and I when I’m feeling like spoiling him!
+I must admit, I’m not one to celebrate Valentine’s Day BUT I am however one to host a kick-ass romantic dinner for two for hubby and me when I’m feeling like spoiling him!

-Making dinner for my husband is one of my favorite things to do, and plays a huge part in our lives, so that’s why today I’d thought I’d share that with you!
+Making dinner for my husband is one of my favourite things to do, and plays a huge part in our lives, so that’s why today I’d thought I’d share that with you!

 This romantic dinner for two is epic.
-It consists of my two favorite things – carbs and chocolate, and for a romantic date you can’t really go wrong!
+It consists of my two favourite things – carbs and chocolate, and for a romantic date, you can’t really go wrong!

 I am SO excited about today’s post and you know what, it’s not just for you and your hubby or wifey, you can enjoy this romantic dinner for two with anyone, any day!
 Celebrate and spread the love!!!